toddaaro/rust/doc/tutorial-tasks.md

 Because tasks are significantly cheaper to create than traditional threads, Rust can create hundreds of thousands of concurrent tasks on a typical 32-bit system.
+In general, all Rust code executes inside a task, including the `main` function.

 In order to make efficient use of memory Rust tasks have dynamically sized stacks.
 A task begins its life with a small